Madisonkanna/madisonkanna.com/src/content/codebookclub.md

 **What:** For 1 hour, we tackle a problem from  the freeCodeCamp [interview prep](https://www.freecodecamp.org/learn/coding-interview-prep/) curriculum together.
 Our focus currently is data structures and algorithms.
 This is a great way to practice coding, communication, and other skills that will help you when you do technical interviews.

-***When:*** Every Sunday, starting at either 2:00PM PST/5:30PM PST or 2:30PM PST/5:30PM EST. Every other Sunday, our 2PM meeting begins with a 30 minute discsion of a chapter from the current book we're reading (see below for more details).
+***When:*** Every Sunday, starting at either 2:00PM PST/5:30PM PST or 2:30PM PST/5:30PM EST.

+(Every other Sunday, our 2PM meeting begins with a 30 minute discsion of a chapter from the current book we're reading (see 'YDKJS' schedule below for more details).

 **Where:** A link to the video call will be given to you when you join the club.